-Symbol:

-Title of the symbol: Description:

-Symbol:

-Title of the symbol: Description:

-Description:

-Humidity limitation for transport and storage Indicates the range of humidity for transport and storage to which the medical device can be safely exposed.
+Symbol: Storage temperature range: Title of the symbol: Description: Temperature limit for storage Indicates the temperature limits for storage to which the medical device can be safely exposed.
+Symbol: Title of the symbol: Description: Humidity limitation for transport and storage Indicates the range of humidity for transport and storage to which the medical device can be safely exposed.
+Appearance: Indication: Description: Tilt indicator Indicator to monitor whether the shipment has been transported and stored in upright position according to your requirements.

-Appearance:

-Indication: Tilt indicator

-Indicator to monitor whether the shipment has been transported and stored in upright position according to your requirements.
 With a pitch of 60° or more, the blue quartz sand flows into the arrow-shaped indicator window and sticks there permanently.
 Improper handling of the shipment is immediately detectable and can be proven definitively.